 Pursuant to O.C.G.A. §20-02-0690.1, parents/guardians or other persons having control or charge of students are liable for the students' attendance in school.
 In view of the negative effects of excessive tardiness and absenteeism on student performance, the Board expects local schools to initiate programs to assist students in improving their attendance and punctuality.
+A doctor's note will also be accepted.
 See Policy JB.